-For some of the exterior location shoots in Italy footage of New York City skyscrapers were superimposed in the background to make it appear like the films NYC setting.
+For some of the exterior location shoots in Italy footage of New York City, skyscrapers were superimposed in the background to make it appear like the film's New York City setting.
 See more »

 See more »

 For its UK cinema release cuts were made to shots of a cat eating a live mouse.
 The Fox video was cut by 20 secs with the same cinema cut plus an additional edit to a closeup of a cat's head being hit against a chair.
 The cuts were fully waived for the 2010 Arrow DVD.
 See more »